AdaCore/langkit-query-language/user_manual/generated/stdlib.rst

     Return the value of ``System.Default_Bit_Order`` if any ``with System`` clause is found, null otherwise.

+.. function:: depends_on_mutable_discriminant(component_decl)

+    Given a `ComponentDecl`, return whether it depends on a mutable discriminant value coming from its parent record declaration.
+    The component depends on a discriminant if it uses it in its subtype constraint or if it is a variant.

 .. function:: enclosing_block(n)

     Return the first ``DeclBlock`` enclosing ``n`` if any, ``null``